MVSFormer: Multi-View Stereo by Learning Robust Image Features and Temperature-based Depth: More Experiment Results

 \subsection{Qualitative Results of Temperature-based Depth Prediction}

 We show additional qualitative results of CLA with different temperature $t$ in Fig.~\ref{fig:tmp_exps}. $t=100$ tends to output depth maps with jagged boundaries, while depth maps with $t=1$ and based on regression suffer from uncertain and ambiguous predictions.
-Although the visual difference is not obvious between Fig.~\ref{fig:tmp_exps}(e) and Fig.~\ref{fig:tmp_exps}(f), our setting of $\{t_1,t_2,t_3,t_4=5,2.5,1.5,1\}$ can get more exact depth predictions compared with $t=100$ or $t=\infty$, which leads to better detailed depth and point clouds results as discussed in the main paper.
+Although the visual difference is not obvious between Fig.~\ref{fig:tmp_exps}(e) and Fig.~\ref{fig:tmp_exps}(f), our setting of $\{t_1,t_2,t_3,t_4=5,2.5,1.5,1\}$ can get more exact depth predictions compared with $t=100$ or $t=\infty$.
+Because if we carefully compare Fig.~\ref{fig:tmp_exps}(i) and Fig.~\ref{fig:tmp_exps}(j), our depth enjoys less error on the surface (<2mm).
+On the other hand, the `side effect' brought by our temperature setting is much less than the setting of $t=1$.
+Thus, the idea of `CLA in the early stages, REG in the latter stages' is reasonable and leads to better depth details and point cloud results as discussed in the main paper.